hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }).then(function (res) {
     return mapC.remove('key1');
 }).then(function () {
-    // lock operation is still execute on the same member
+    // Lock operation is still execute on the same member
     // of the cluster since the key ("key1") is same return hazelcastClient.getLock('key1');
 }).then(function (l) {